yaosiang/psiTurk/doc/stroop.rst

 .. seealso::

-	More documention of the shell including documentation of each available command is available `here <command_line_overview.html>`__.
+	More documentation of the shell including documentation of each available command is available `here <command_line_overview.html>`__.